About Candice

 Real example

-How I rebuild it
+How I fix it

-Step 2 Gather the documents
+Step 2 Get the paperwork

-Step 3 Rebuild the entry
+Step 3 Rebuild the entry properly

 The system behind the work